How do we get to the next frontier of quantum computing?

 However, to get a true grasp of the concept, I spoke to industry veteran and former IBM quantum leader, Bob Sutor.

-“The way most people explain, which I don’t think is really right, is they start talking about flipping coins, and they start talking about these weird phrases, like zero and one same time, whatever the heck that means,” he said.
+“The way most people explain, which I don’t think is really right, is they start talking about flipping coins, and they start talking about these weird phrases, like zero and one at the same time, whatever the heck that means,” he said.

 “My way of describing this is that really quantum mechanics is the part of physics that describes what happens when you get really small, so inside atoms, electrons, photons of light and things like this.
 There is one big one computer, and it’s called nature, and all the applications are us and everything you see.
 And somehow using these very strange principles that don’t like the way we normally programme computers, nature gets it done.
 So, all we’re really trying to do with quantum computing is emulate the way nature works.”